-The ruling class loves virtue signaling.
+The ruling class, which has lined up in jackboot fashion behind the left-wing agenda, is very proud of its virtue signaling.
 They will soon change their tune once they are faced with the realities of their decision.
 Make no mistake, they have created an ethical and legal minefield for themselves.